CiscoDevNet/cloud-cml/documentation/AWS.md

 The `variable.tf` defines the authentication secrets needed by the Terraform AWS provider.

 Here's an example using a bash script that can be sourced and which defines those variables.
-To automate things further, a tool like [direnv](https://direnv.net/) can be used to load this environment when changing into the directory which has this file.
+To automate things further, a tool like [direnv](https://direnv.net/) or [mise-en-place](https://mise.jdx.dev/) can be used to load this environment when changing into the directory which has this file.

 Content of file `.envrc`: